-The engine cowling, hoses and cables or the transom gel coat can be damaged by tilting the engine to the full up position with the engine turned to the wrong position or with the stern seat backrests up in the seat position.
-The engine cowling can also hit the stern cooler hatch if it is open.
+The engine cowling, hoses and cables or the transom gel coat can be damaged by tilting the engine to the full up position with the engine turned to the wrong position.
 You should monitor the engine as it tilts to determine best full tilt engine position for your boat.